cysouw/diathesis/text/c07_reflexive.md

 d.
 Er freut sich über deinen Erfolg
 :::

 The crucial difference between a self-inflicting reflexive construction and these other alternations is that with self-inflicting reflexives the argument is simply replaced by the reflexive pronoun, or, in other words, the reflexive pronoun *sich* itself is the argument.
-So, with verbs like *waschen* 'to wash' in [@llast a,b] above, there is both an agent (the 'washer') and a patient (the 'washee') of the verb.
+So, with verbs like *waschen* 'to wash' in [@llast a,b] above, there is both an agent (the "washer") and a patient (the "washee") of the verb.
 These two roles can be filled by one and the same participant, as marked by the reflexive pronoun.
 This is not the case with antipassive and anticausative in [@last b,d].
 This can be seen by the possibility to retain the original argument as a prepositional phrase in these cases.
 The pronoun *sich* does not replace any argument here (for more discussion about these alternations, see the respective sections below).

 #### Attested verbs {.unnumbered}